TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 22/Luke 22.56.md

 ---

-And a certain maid seeing him as he sat in the light [of the fire], and looking stedfastly upon him, said, This man also was with him.
+A certain servant girl saw him as he sat in the light, and looking intently at him, said, "This man also was with him."